 A new year is upon us, and with it comes the chance for a fresh start.
 What’s your resolution for 2017?
 If it has anything to do with making more money, don’t leave it up to fate.
 Eating black eyed peas and collard greens on New Year’s Day is a Southern tradition that dates back to the Civil War, and is said to all but guarantee a prosperous year ahead.
-The collard greens represent dollar bills and the black eyed peas represent coins, promising wealth and luck to those who feast on these symbolic foods the first day of the year.
+The collard greens represent dollar bills and the black-eyed peas represent coins, promising wealth and luck to those who feast on these symbolic foods on the first day of the year.

 Whether you’re superstitious or not, our Black Eyed Pea Curry with Collard Greens is a terrific way to kick those holiday foods to the curb and usher in a new season of eating clean.
 Creamy, flavorful, and with just a touch of heat, this dish will definitely keep you warm on the chilly winter nights ahead.
 I love this curry served over jasmine rice or with a piece of naan bread, but it’s just as delightful and filling without the added carbs.
 Choose your own adventure!